vanzasetia/vanzasetia.site/src/blog/the-power-of-online-job-seekers.md

 Wait.
 I give you my resume to prove to you that I can do the work.
 You are not satisfied.
 Then, you ask me questions to learn more about my personality and also to know whether you actually know your stuff or not.
 Again, you are not satisfied.
 Now, you ask me to do another test to prove that I can do the work.
 Okay!

-A while ago, the work that I got was to create a presentation about how to improve the homepage of your website.
+A while ago, the work that I got was to create a presentation about how to improve the homepage of their website.
 What kind of test is that?
 Are you trying to use me for free?
 Then, after I submit the presentation, you can say to me, *"Sorry, we do not need you"*.

 I want to get a job.
 I will do that if you already accept me.